Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Two Players

-Given $a$ and $b$ with $a+b=t$, we will generate distribution $M[a,b]$ by constructing a value $\alpha$, then with probability $\alpha$ we choose from the distribution of sequences (i.e.\ specifying an order of allocations) $M[a-1,b]$ and append $A$, or else with probability $1-\alpha$ we choose from the distribution $M[a,b-1]$ and append $B$.
+where we used cross-monotonicity for budgets summing to $k-1$. } We can now apply Claim \ref{cl:line_monotonicity} to choose points from each of the line segments that respect cross-monotonicity.
+Those will be the points we use to populate the $M$ matrix on the diagonal corresponding to total budget $t$. \comment{ Given $t=a+b>1$, we generate distribution $M[a,b]$ by constructing a value $\alpha$, then with probability $\alpha$ we choose from the distribution of sequences (i.e.\ specifying an order of allocations) $M[a-1,b]$ and append $A$, or else with probability $1-\alpha$ we choose from the distribution $M[a,b-1]$ and append $B$.
 We must show the existance of some $\alpha$ value such that the three condition required by Lemma \ref{lem:monotone2} will hold.

-Conditions 2 and 3 of the Lemma describe an interval in which the value $w^A(a,b)$ must fall.
-We will call this interval $I_m^{a,b}$.
+Conditions 2 and 3 of the lemma describe an interval in which the value $w^A(a,b)$ must fall, call it $I_m^{a,b}$.
 That is,

 Claim \ref{cl:mon0} shows that this interval is non-empty. \begin{claim} $w^A(a-1,b) \leq w^A(a,b-1) + \Delta^{\oplus B}(a,b)$. \end{claim} \begin{proof} This follows by induction applied to condition 1 of the Lemma, which implies $w^A(a-1,b) \leq w^A(a,b-1) \leq w^A(a,b-1) + \Delta^{\oplus B}(a,b)$. \end{proof} Let $W_1^A$ (respectively, $W_1^B$) denote the expected payoff of player $A$ (respectively, player $B$) if we let $\alpha=1$.
-That is, $W_1^A$ is the expected influence of player $A$ from the allocation that results if we select a permutation from $M[a-1,b]$ and append $A$, then use this permutation when applying our greedy algorithm.
+That is, $W_1^A$ is the expected influence of player $A$ if we select a permutation from $M[a-1,b]$ and append $A$, then use this permutation when applying our greedy algorithm.
 We define $W_0^A$ and $W_0^B$ similarly for $\alpha=0$.
-The following claim follows from the fact that the players' valuations are non-decreasing, and from the adverse competition assumption. \begin{claim} $W_1^A \geq w^A(a-1,b)$ and $W_0^A \leq w^A(a,b-1)$. \end{claim} \begin{proof} The first part of the claim follows because, for each fixed ordering in the support of $M[a-1,b]$, appending an $A$ to that ordering can only increse the welfare of agent $A$.
+The following claim follows from the adverse competition assumption. \begin{claim} $W_1^A \geq w^A(a-1,b)$ and $W_0^A \leq w^A(a,b-1)$. \end{claim} \begin{proof} The first part of the claim follows because, for each fixed ordering in the support of $M[a-1,b]$, appending an $A$ to that ordering can only increse the welfare of agent $A$.
 Likewise, the second part of the claim follows because, for each ordering in the support of $M[a,b-1]$, appending a $B$ can only decrease the welfare of agent $A$. \end{proof}